ekarbe/ekarbe.github.io/content/endurance/Why You Should Fuel During Every Run A Runner's Guide to Carbohydrates.md

 #### Training Volume: The More You Run, The More You Munch

 For moderate training, shoot for 7-8 grams of carbs per kg of body weight daily.
 On hardcore days, bump it to 8-12 grams.
-For a 75kg runner like me (okay, fine, I’m 79kg, but we’ll get to that), that’s 525-900 grams a day.
+For a 75kg runner, that’s 525-900 grams a day.
 A plate of Spaghetti Napoli clocks in at about 80g of carbs.
 Sure, I *could* scarf down five plates per meal, but my stomach would riot, and I’d need stretchy pants.
 Point is, you’ve gotta sneak those carbs in whenever you can.

 #### Training Intensity: Easy Peasy vs. Full Beast Mode